rkgallaway/01-node-ecosystem/README.md

 #### Tests
 * npm test (runs unit tests)
 * npm run  lint (runs linter tests)
+* node <file-name> test
 * How do you run tests?
-* What assertions were made?
-* What assertions need to be / should be made?
+* arithmetic must be done with integers, and cannot divide by 0
+* greet must be done with a string

 <!-- #### UML
 Link to an image of the UML for your application and response to events -->